What is WMIC.exe, is it Malware & How to Fix its Errors

 Check for Windows Update

-Update: Microsoft has plans to retire the WMIC command-line tool because it’s been misused.
+Update: Microsoft has plans to retire the WMIC command-line tool because it’s been misused for a long time.
 This means it’ll be taken out of future Windows 11, Windows 10, and Windows Server versions.
-But not to worry, the stuff you do with WMIC.exe can also be done in PowerShell, which is even more powerful and secure.
-So, it’s a good idea to start getting cozy with PowerShell for your scripting needs.
+But don’t worry though, the stuff you do with WMIC.exe can also be done in PowerShell, which is even more powerful and secure.

 WMIC download and update